wp-pwa/wp-plugin/readme.txt

 = Features =

-* **Google AMP support**: you can easily enable this feature on your Progressive Web App theme without any extra configuration and enjoy both PWA and AMP benefits.
+* **Google AMP support**: you can easily enable this feature on your Progressive Web App theme without any extra configuration and enjoy both PWA and Google AMP benefits.

 * **Instant loading**: Our PWAs themes are optimized to make your site load in less than one second and keep users engaged with your site.